10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 11 - 16

-On August 15, 2023, the Company announced that it had made the decision to discontinue the production and promotion of AZEDRA and would be winding down its Somerset, New Jersey manufacturing site.
-The Company currently intends to continue manufacturing AZEDRA into the first quarter of 2024, to the extent feasible, with the goal of providing doses of AZEDRA to current patients so they can complete their treatment regimen.
+On August 15, 2023, the Company announced that it would discontinue the production and promotion of AZEDRA and would be winding down its Somerset Facility.
+The Company continued manufacturing AZEDRA until the first quarter of 2024 to provide doses of AZEDRA to then-current patients so they could complete their treatment regimen.
+No AZEDRA was manufactured after March 1, 2024, when the Company transferred the tangible assets and associated lease of its Somerset Facility to Perspective.
+See Note 7, "Property, Plant and Equipment, Net" for impairment analysis.

 The below table summarizes the estimated aggregate amortization expense expected to be recognized on the above intangible assets: